-Hashtags are a great way to help other users find your content on Instagram, just like on Twitter.
-Since users can both search for hashtags and click on hashtags they see in posts on the app, using relevant hashtags can be a highly effective tool for getting noticed.
-However, just like on Twitter, you have to make sure you're using the right hashtags for your brand, and that you don't go overboard.
+Because users can both search for hashtags and click on hashtags they see in posts in the app, using relevant hashtags can be a highly effective tool for getting noticed.
+However, just like on Twitter, you have to make sure you're using the right hashtags for your brand — and that you don't go overboard.

-On Instagram, it's not just the hashtags you use that matters, but also how many.
-Instagram allows a maximum of 30 hashtags in a post or comment, but 30 hashtags is a lot, and using that many would be excessive.
+Instagram allows a maximum of 30 hashtags in a post or comment, but using that many would be excessive.
 The fewer hashtags you can use to get quality responses, the better.
-Using a large number of popular hashtags might earn you a lot of likes from other users, but it probably won't increase your following all that much, and the interactions you get will likely not be from people who are interested in your brand, but rather those who just saw and liked your image.
-If you aim to keep your hashtags relevant, interesting and specific, you won't need 20 hashtags to gain exposure.
+Using a lot of popular hashtags might earn you a lot of likes from other users, but it probably won't increase your following all that much, and the interactions you get will likely not be from people who are interested in your brand, but rather those who just saw and liked your image.

 Geotagging on Instagram